dBish6/Meta_React_Native_Capstone/README.md

 # Meta_React_Native_Capstone
 This repository showcases my final capstone project from the Meta React Native Specialization certificate.
-The project demonstrates my skills and knowledge acquired during the course, presenting the mobile version of the Little Lemon Bistro developed in React Native.
+The project demonstrates my skills and knowledge acquired during the course, presenting the cross-platform mobile version of the Little Lemon Bistro developed in React Native.

 If you really want the source code, visit [here](https://www.buymeacoffee.com/dbish/e/229793).